 Tullamore, Co.
 Offaly

-With its smart bright blue facade spelling out a welome to passers by, you’re unlikely to miss this little restaurant near the canal.
-It's in the premises formerly occupied by the popular Jamie's Restaurant (now on Main Street), and is well worth ... more...
+With its smart bright blue facade spelling out a welcome to passers by, you’re unlikely to miss this little restaurant near the canal and it is well worth seeking out for the interesting cooking offered by classically-trained owner-chef Kenan Peh ... more...

 Limerick, Co.
 Limerick